istio/istio.io/content/docs/examples/advanced-gateways/front-proxy/index.md

 ---
-title: Istio as a Front Proxy for External Services
+title: Istio as a Proxy for External Services
-description: Describes how to configure ingress gateway as a front proxy for external services.
+description: Describes how to configure ingress gateway as a proxy for external services.
 weight: 9
 keywords: [traffic-management,ingress,https,http]
 ---